joeltimothyoh/Copy-Files/README.md

 Both files and directories can be used as sources.

-Paths can be LFS-type (e.g. 'C:\folder') or UNC-type (e.g. '\\Servername\folder').
-If neither of is used (e.g. 'folder'), the specified path will be taken to be a relative path from the working directory.
+Sources and destinations can be local or network paths (e.g. 'C:\Folder' or '\\ServerName\Folder').
+If neither is used (e.g. 'Folder'), the specified path will be taken to be a relative path from the working directory.

 ## Usage
 Fill in the sources, destinations, and robocopy options within the .ps1 script.
 Then manually run, or set the script to run on a schedule.